 If it is agreed that the plan needs to be amended, the local authority will start this process without delay.
 If the local authority decides not to make the recommended amendments to the plan or decides to cease the plan, the child's parent or the young person will be given information on their right to appeal and the time limits for doing so and the requirements to consider mediation intervention.

 It should be noted that EHC plans are not expected to be amended on a very frequent basis.

 Reviews where a child or young person does not attend a school or educational institution

 Annual reviews for these children and young people are convened and held by a local authority representative.
 The meetings themselves will be held at a venue agreed with the parent or the young person and the local authority.
 The process is as described above.

 All reviews taking place from year 9 at the latest and onwards must include a focus on preparing for adulthood including employment, independent living and participation in society.
 This transition planning must be built into the EHC plan and where relevant should include effective planning for young people moving from children to adult health and care services.
 It is particularly important in these reviews to seek and record the views, wishes and feelings of the child or young person.

-year 9 transition plan template can be used to help plan for the future.
-The Preparing for Adulthood website provides a helpful tool called Key Topics to cover from year 9 onwards 2019 that can also be used for more ideas.
+The template and online form used for younger students does not include the preparing for adulthood agenda and we ask that educational settings use the annual review meeting template for Year 9 (revised Jan 2021) at the review meeting.
+The Year 9 transition plan template (revised Jan 2021) can be used to identify plans for the future.
+The Preparing for Adulthood website provides a helpful tool called Key Topics to cover from year 9 onwards 2019 that can also be used for more ideas

 The review meeting organiser should invite representatives of post-16 institutions, particularly where the young person has expressed a desire to attend a specific institution.
 Review meetings taking place in year 9 should focus on considering options and choices for the next phase of education.